Sela Vave Pictures: Singer And Model Gets Viral Attention After Being Spotted Out With Jamie Foxx

 Since Sela Vave was identified, she has become a hot topic among those celebrity news outlets.
 The Hollywood Life report broke down the few details that are known about Vave, noting that the young singer is a protege of Jamie Foxx.
 She just moved from her native Utah to Los Angeles last month, deciding to relocate to Hollywood with the support of Foxx.

-Foxx and Vave seemed to have had a close relationship for some time.
+Foxx and Vave seem to have had a close relationship for some time.
 Back on June 30, Vave took to Instagram to share a picture of herself together with Foxx and offer some praise for the help he had given to her career.
+Her caption states that she’s “grateful” to Foxx for believing in her.
+She added the hashtag, #feelingblessed.

 The Hollywood Life report noted that Sela Vave has an active modeling career, and her Instagram feed seems to show plenty of modeling shots.
 In one recent black-and-white Instagram shot, Sela sat atop a horse as she looked off in the distance, and in another, she showed off plenty of skin in a revealing pink dress.